Imagining the Unseen: Generative Location Modeling for Object Placement: Discussion

 \section{Discussion}

-\textbf{Inference Time.} Our location model introduces a minimal overhead to the overall object insertion process.
-To measure this, we compare the inference time of the location model relative to the time required for rendering the image (\ie, inpainting).
-On an average across 100 runs, our model takes 0.03 seconds to sample a single location on a Nvidia Tesla V100 GPU, a minor addition compared to the 7.10 seconds needed to render an image using a 50-step diffusion reverse process for a StableDiffusion v2.1 checkpoint~\citep{ldm}.
+\paragraph{Inference Cost.} Our location model introduces a minimal overhead to the object insertion process.
+To measure it, we compare the inference time of the location model relative to the time required for rendering the image (\ie, inpainting).
+On an average across 100 runs, our model takes 0.03 seconds to sample a single location on a Nvidia Tesla V100 GPU, a minor addition compared to the 7.10 seconds needed to render an image using a 50-step diffusion reverse process for a StableDiffusion v2.1~\citep{ldm}.
 Paying a small upfront cost for identifying a plausible location leads to a significant improvement in the quality of object insertion.